opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.12.0.md

 ### Release Engineering
-* All roles in one statefulset, allows to choose between dedicated/non-dedicated pods for lightweight deployments, thanks @everythings-gonna-be-alright  ([#453](https://github.com/opendistro-for-elasticsearch/opendistro-build/pull/453))
+* All roles in one statefulset, allows to choose between dedicated/non-dedicated pods for lightweight deployments in helm charts, thanks @everythings-gonna-be-alright  ([#453](https://github.com/opendistro-for-elasticsearch/opendistro-build/pull/453))

 ## BUG FIXES